 - Refine.
 Analyze the data gathered from interactions with influencers regularly.
 Let it guide next steps and improvements with outreach, as well as the overall program.

 It’s no accident that influencer outreach is synonymous with relationship management.
 Reaching out to influencers and getting them to participate isn’t a one-and-done activity.
-They need to be nurtured.
+It requires sensitivity and genuine connection.

 When influencers drop off the grid, follow up.
 Find out what’s going on before dismissing them and moving onto another person.
 It’s a simple act of caring, but it will ensure long-term loyalty and advocacy.